crockeo/love2d-template/README.md

 A template for writing games with [Love2D](https://love2d.org/) using [Fennel](https://fennel-lang.org/).
 Includes several features out of the box:

-- A standard library, provided by:
-  - A version of [Lume](https://github.com/rxi/lume), with some bugfixes applied.
-  - `stdlib.fnl`, written expressly for this project.
-- A stackable mode system, provided by `mode-stack.fnl`

-**TODO**

 ## Installation

 This guide assumes that you already have Love2D installed.
 If not, head over to